Youth Is Not For Pleasure album notes

-Tony Berg, who was able to take Words Into Action to a higher level of sophistication and commerciality with his production of the overdubbing and improved vocal takes on the final version of both the track included on this album and the later version recorded in 1986 and featured in the feature film Welcome To 18.
-The bonus track original version of Words Into Action is included to provide a basis for comparison.
+Tony Berg, who was able to take Words Into Action to a higher level of sophistication and commerciality with his production of the overdubbing and improved vocal takes on the final version of both the track included on this album and the later version recorded in 1986 and featured in the feature film Welcome To 18 (as well as the upcoming 2020 release of the Shadow Across The Moon double-CD).
+The bonus track original version of Words Into Action is also included to provide a basis for comparison.

 Lance Ross, who took such wonderful photos of the band during this period and has so graciously allowed us to utilize those images for the album and website artwork.

 Second Language had only been anywhere near a professional recording studio on two occasions – in 1983 when the original lineup of the band recorded four tracks with Earle Mankey at his studio in Thousand Oaks, and three tracks recorded later that year with producer Ron Fair in L.A.
 The three Ron Fair-helmed tracks and two songs from the Earle Mankey sessions, overdubbed upon and remixed with Ron Fair, combined to make up the Souvenirs EP the band released in 1984 (which will be released on CD and download/streaming formats in 2021 as Souvenirs [Revisited] including 14 bonus studio and demo tracks).
 New rhythm section, bassist Jarrett Lesko and drummer Brian Bielski debuted on the title song and the dance mix of the same song.